neyrinckaudio/axiompro/README.md

 The column value sets the position a multiple of 5 pixels.
 Thus, text characters on one line do not align with characters on another line unless they use the same column value because the font is six pixels wide.
 That is probably a bug in the Axiom Pro device firmware.
 And I doubt there is any way to truly center text unless it is padded left with spaces.

+## HyperControl - Test 8
+In this test we press buttons, move faders, and move encoders and observe messages sent by the device.
+It is important to Connect before using the controls so that the device will send them.

+#### Observations
+Buttons, faders, and encoders all send conntroller messages.
+The controller number identifies the control.

+Button down sends value 0x7f.
+Button up sends value 0.
+Faders send values 0x0 - 0x7f with 0x0 at bottom and 0x7f at top.
+Encoders, when turned to right,  send a small value such as 1, 2, or 3 depending how fast it is turned.
+Encoders, when turned to left,  send a large value such as 0x7f, 0x7e, or 0x7d depending how fast it is turned.

+#### Conclusions
+Buttons
+Buttons are momentary.

+Controller Numbers
+LCD Button 1 - 74
+LCD Button 1 - 75
+LCD Button 1 - 76
+LCD Button 1 - 77
+Peek - 78
+Mode - 109
+Track Left - 110
+Track Right - 111
+Mute - 12
+Solo - 13
+Bank Left - 14
+Bank Right - 15
+S10 - S18 - 49,50,51,52,53,54,55,56,57
+Loop - 113
+Rewind - 114
+Forward - 115
+Stop - 116
+Play - 117
+Record - 118

+Faders
+Faders send absolute position with 7 bits precision.
+Controller Numbers
+S1 to S9 - 33,34,35,36,37,38,39,40,41

+Encoders
+Encoders use twos-complement for negative (left) values with 7 bits precision.
+Controller Numbers
+E1 to E8 - 17,18,19,20,21,22,23,24